No Dogs Available

 “Dogs Like Bogie” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “I adopted Bogie in Flint, MI at the Genesee County Humane Society in August 2011!
 He was 5 months old and surrendered because his family was too busy for a puppy ☹️ Lucky for me though!
 I do not know his actual birth date.
 He lived with me through two college houses and 14 roommates, so he has always gotten tons of love.
 He loves to go to the barn, take long walks, run, and relax at home.
 We estimate he is nearing 11 years old, but he has been mistaken for a puppy.
 He’s very athletic and SMART!”

 This dog has been viewed and been given 21 wags

 Genetic Breed Result

 Embark Supermutt analysis

 What’s in that Supermutt?
 There may be small amounts of DNA from these distant ancestors: